 - 6.1 In setting out the proposed timetable for work on the new Local Plans, it is important to ensure that these targets are realistic and, achievable and take account of possible problems that may arise.
-The main areas of risk in terms of implementing the timetable are identified as: - Changes to National Policy as the new documents are being prepared there is a risk that new policy guidance, such as revisions to the National Planning Policy Framework (NPPF), national planning guidance or legislation could impact upon the timetable for plan preparation. - Consultation outcomes the consultation process could identify additional issues/options to be evaluated and/or the scale of objections could significantly increase the workload and delay implementation.
-To minimise the risk, consultation on Draft Plan proposals is to be carried out with stakeholders, statutory consultees, and other key consultees, including parish councils, local environmental groups and the minerals and waste industry. - Demand on the Planning Inspectorate the time-table for the independent examination will depend on the availability of Planning Inspectors.
-To minimise this risk the County Council intends to liaise with the Planning Inspectorate at the earliest possible time to ensure that an inspector is available for the examination. - Soundness of development plan documents if any document were to be found unsound by an Inspector the County Council would have to address the issues raised.
-Therefore additional work would need to be carried out and the timetable may slip.
-This may result in significant budget and timetable implications. - Joint working -The County Council and City Council have different Committee/Cabinet reporting mechanisms and timetables (this relates to the Waste Local Plan only) and may have different views which would need to be reconciled. - Legal Challenge the document could be subject to a legal challenge which if successful may result in all or part of the plan being quashed, this would mean starting the plan over.
+The main areas of risk in terms of implementing the timetable are identified as: - Changes to National Policy as the new documents are being prepared there is a risk that new policy guidance, such as revisions to the National Planning Policy Framework (NPPF), national planning guidance or legislation could impact upon the timetable for plan preparation.
+The Government published a Planning White Paper in Summer 2020 which proposes major reform to the planning system.
+It is likely - Consultation outcomes the consultation process could identify additional issues/options to be evaluated and/or the scale of objections could significantly increase the workload and delay progress.
+To minimise the risk, whilst not a statutory requirement, it is proposed to publish a Draft Plans for consultation with stakeholders, statutory consultees, and other key consultees, including parish councils, local environmental groups and the minerals and waste industry, prior to the publication of a Pre Submission Plan. - Demands on the Planning Inspectorate the length of the independent examination will depend on the availability of Planning Inspectors and their workload together with the need for Modications to be published if necessary. - Soundness of development plan documents if documents are found unsound by an Inspector the County Council may be offered the opportunity to address the issues raised through the making of proposed Modifications to the Plan.
+This may require additional work and the suspension of the hearings. - Joint working -The County Council and City Council have different Committee/Cabinet reporting mechanisms and timetables (this relates to the Waste Local Plan only) and may have different views which would need to be reconciled. - Staff Resources the timetable is dependent upon the availability of staff to progress the plan from stage to stage.
+Delays may be caused because staff leave and new staff have to be recruited or due to other unexpected events.
+Staff may need to support other priorities of the County Council if required such as responding to the consequences of the Covid 19 global pandemic.,